intel/tsffs/harness/README.md

 # Harness Collection for TSFFS

 This directory contains a selection of provided (and tested) harness header files.
+All harnesses are tested automatically at project test time for correct passing of the testcase and size addresses.

 All headers define the following: